dhayabaran/Predicting-house-prices-in-Ames-Iowa-using-historical-data/README.md

 1) The original data can be found on Kaggle.

-2) For interpreting the code, read preprocessing.R first and then read mymain.R.
+2) For interpreting the code, read pre-processing.R first and then read mymain.R.

-3) Also remember, some modifcications to the data can be done only for the train set and not the test set.
+3) Also remember, some modifications to the data can be done only for the train set and not the test set.

 4) Project_split_id contains the different test ids for splitting the data.